Understanding Market MaturityBy Tom Dougherty

 The Market Decides What is Mature.
 It defines Market Maturity

 Eventually, the television brands will sort it out.
 Many of those in play have traditionally developed strong brands, but right now they are simply selling the market.
 Once one technology permanently surpasses the other – or, heaven forbid, another technology comes into the market.

 The brands will start positioning themselves in the marketplace.
 However, there is a missed opportunity right now.
 The brand that doesn’t wait to position itself, and does it effectively, will win.
 (Keep an eye on Vizio.
 They announced they are now tripling its advertising budget.)

 This about this: The first brand in disposable diapers more than 30 years ago was Pampers.
 Because it was the first entry into the market, its name became synonymous with disposable diapers.
 However, Pampers simply sold the new technology and didn’t develop a brand.
 In came Huggies.

 Although they were comparably late in the game, they developed a meaningful brand that spoke to mothers.
 Those mothers saw themselves in the brand and understood that buying Huggies meant you were a good mom.

 Therefore, even though most of us call disposable diapers “Pampers” just like we call tissues “Kleenex,” Huggies is now the market leader and Pampers has been struggling to catch up for the last 20 years.

 If you are in an immature market, even one that became immature because of new technology, it’s never too early to develop a brand that’s meaningful to the target audience.
-Truth about your brand and positioned against your competitors.
+The truth about your brand and positioned against your competitors.
 Waiting can leave you desperately trying to catch up.
 That is market maturity.